 Before having surgery, tell your doctor or dentist about all the products you use (including prescription drugs, nonprescription drugs, and herbal products).

-Older adults may be more sensitive to the effects of this drug, especially stomach bleeding and kidney effects.
+Older adults may be more sensitive to the effects of this drug, especially stomach bleeding and kidney problems.

 Naproxen passes into breast milk.
 It is unknown if esomeprazole passes into breast milk.
 Consult your doctor before breast-feeding.

 Now you can gain knowledge and insight about a drug treatment with Patient Discussions.

 Report Problems to the Food and Drug Administration